amitxv/PC-Tuning/docs/physical-setup.md

 - Bufferbloat is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets.
 [Measure](https://www.waveform.com/tools/bufferbloat) and [minimize](https://www.bufferbloat.net/projects/bloat/wiki/What_can_I_do_about_Bufferbloat) it

+- Tape the end of loose power cables to reduce the risk of shorting components

 ## Cooling

 - Remove the side panels from your case or consider not using one entirely (open bench)